 10kW solar systems are a great investment for Australian homes with high levels of electricity consumption or businesses with relatively small electricity needs.
 This article takes a look at 10kW solar system pricing, energy production and returns in Australia.

-10kW solar system output
+History of 10kW solar system prices in Australia

 Depending a number of factors, the actual power output of a 10kW solar power system will vary.
 These variables include: